Skip to content

 Infrastructure Liveness Detection V2

-Used to monitor the stability of data reporting for key objects in infrastructure (such as HOSTs, CONTAINERS, Pods, etc.).
-By setting detection conditions and alert levels, it helps promptly identify and address anomalies to ensure stable infrastructure operation.
+Used to monitor the stability of data reporting for critical objects in infrastructure (such as HOSTs, CONTAINERS, Pods, etc.).
+By setting detection conditions and alert levels, anomalies can be detected and handled promptly, ensuring stable operation of the infrastructure.

 Detection Configuration